Dice Setter wants to know...

 the replies submitted that best represented the broad range of each

-collection of the selected responses from the readers of the Dice Setter Newsletter
+collected from the Dice Setter Newsletter

 Survey.